2019 ROSE D’OR® AWARDS

-If the Entry is a series comprising several episodes, one representative episode shall be uploaded; if the storyline runs over several episodes, a maximum of two representative episodes shall be uploaded.
+If the Entry is a series comprising several episodes, one representative episode shall be uploaded.

-Nominees shall also upload the following material by 23.59 CET on 13 July 2018 at the latest:
+Applicants shall also upload the following material by 23.59 CET on 27 September 2019 at the latest:

-- a 60 seconds Explanatory Video, in English or with English subtitles;
+• a 1-3 minute trailer, in English or with English subtitles;

 In case of difficulties with the upload, Applicants/Nominees shall contact the Organiser (see www.rosedor.com).